reconverse/incidence2/cran-comments.md

 ## Reason for updated release
-* Internal refactoring and some additional user facing functionality.
+* Internal improvements, some additional user facing functionality and a bug fix.

 ## Downstream dependencies
 This causes a test to fail in the downstream i2extras package.